11 Days Touring South Italy Shrines

 DAY 10: Rome

-Breakfast in hotel then guided tour of the ancient Rome.
+Breakfast in hotel and then guided tour of the ancient Rome.
 We will start with the visit at the coliseum, also called anfiteatro Flavio.
-The we will proceed through via dei fori imperiali and we will end the visit with the Carcere Mamertino where st Peter were prisoned.
-Free time for lunch, in the afternoon guided visit of the center of Rome where we can admire Piazza Navona and the Pantheon, the church of St Agostino where is conserved the Michelangelo famous painting “The Pilgrim’s Virgins”, The Church of San Luigi dei Francesi where we can admire the other famous Caravaggio Paint “The Conversion of St Matthew”.
+Then, we will proceed through via dei fori imperiali and end the visit with the Carcere Mamertino, where st Peter were prisoned.
+Free time for lunch.
+In the afternoon, we’ll follow a guided tour of the center of Rome where we can admire Piazza Navona and the Pantheon, the church of St Agostino where is conserved the Michelangelo famous painting, “The Pilgrim’s Virgins”, and The Church of San Luigi dei Francesi where we can admire the other famous Caravaggio painting, “The Conversion of St Matthew”.
 We will end with Fontana di Trevi and The Spanish Steps.

 DAY 11 : Rome/U.S.A.